milankoster/Snake-Q-Learning/deepqlearning/README.md

 <img src="https://i.imgur.com/3QYbi48.png" width="400" alt="DeepQ Continuous results">

-The model is off to a rough start, because it is no longer given binary indications to where the food is.
+The model is off to a rough start, because it is no longer given binary indications of the food's location.
 Rather than an 'Up', 'Down', 'Left' and 'Right' approach, it is given the distance and angle.
 After a while, the model does figure it out.
 However, when visualised, it often goes a block too up or down, then corrects itself when it gets close to the food.

 Over time there is a gradual improvement.
-The model reaches has an average score of around 30, but hovers between 0 and 60.
+The model reaches an average score of around 30, but hovers between 0 and 60.

 In this case, the model does not learn how to avoid its own body very well at all.
 This may be, because it takes a long time before the snake is of sufficient size to struggle with its tail.
 As such, the snake does not reach this situation very often.
 When it does reach the situation, the epsilon has already reached its minimum, meaning there's very little room for exploration.
 This is also visible when we rerun the models without any exploration.